ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 To run the simulation, we fixed the number of instances N to 2000, and the number of frames to 16 million.
-We placed these 2000 instances according to a normal distribution centered in these 16 million frames, varying the standard deviation to result in no skew (left column in the figure) and skew where 95\% of the instances appear in the center 1/4, 1/32, and 1/256 of the frames (additional columns in the figure).
+We placed these 2000 instances according to a normal distribution centered in these 16 million frames, varying the standard deviation to result in no skew (left column in the \autoref{fig:simplot}) and skew where 95\% of the instances appear in the center 1/4, 1/32, and 1/256 of the frames (additional columns in the figure).
 To generate varied durations for each of these instances, we use a LogNormal distribution with a target mean of 700 frames.
 This creates a set of durations where the shortest one is around 50 frames and the longest is around 5000 frames.
 To change the average duration we simply multiply or divide all durations by powers of 7, to get average durations of $700/49 = 14$, $700/7 = 100$, $700$, $700\times 7=4900$.
 These correspond to the rows in \autoref{fig:simplot}.